"Everything is waiting to explode like Christmas. I want to be all new and shiny. I want to sit out bad at night..."

 Remember - you need to time this so that you get all 27 of the slides, and that every student in the class (unless you have more than 27 students) gets a chance to read one of the quotes.
 See above for more of the specifics and my page on Class Discussion Techniques for more on Vertexts.

 These are some page with my 30 years of notes.
-My group work is generated from the text and my notes - and I'm always looking for connections to what has come before (and what will follow).
+My Vertext & the group work are respectively both generated from the text and my notes - and I'm always looking for connections to what has come before (and what will follow).
 So much gets added over the years - and of course, as I've stated many times on this site - I believe the teacher should reread every work that they assign to their students and they should stop teaching a text when they see nothing new in it.

 Group Works can be done wonderfully using remote "rooms".